AnyOldRandomNameWillDOo/Module-1-Final-Project/Main Notebook.md

 Here are some further aspects that I would have liked to look into:
 1. How does MPAA rating affect profits?
-2. Does the money made during the domestic opening have an impact on continued success of a movie?
+2. Does the money made during the opening weekend have an impact on continued success of a movie?
+And how could you maximize opening weekend profits?
 3. Is it better to focus on having a high percent of domestic or foreign?

 Here are some further aspects that I would have liked to look into that would require more gathering of data:
 4. Does winning an award increase a movie's earnings?
+Does winning awards increase future movie earnings from the same studio?
 And how could you maximize your chances of winning?
 5. What are the factors that make for a successful movie franchise?
+6. How is the pandemic changing movie viewing?
+Will the changes be temporary or will the methodology on how to make profitable movies be changed from now on?